ntamas/cl1/doc/cytoscape/index.rst

         - The *Dice similarity* divides twice the size of the overlap by the sum of the sizes of the two clusters.

+    Merging can be done in two different ways, as controlled by the **Merging method** combobox:

+        - The *single-pass method* calculates similarity scores between all pairs of complexes and creates a graph where the nodes are the complexes and two nodes are connected if the corresponding complexes have a score higher than the overlap threshold.
+          Complexes in the same connected component of the graph will then be merged.

+        - The *multi-pass method* calculates similarity scores between all pairs of complexes and stores those pairs that have a score larger than the overlap threshold.
+The highest scoring pair is then merged and the similarity of the merged complex towards its neighbors is re-calculated.
+This is repeated until there are no more highly overlapping complexes in the result.

-    The default settings (match coefficient with a threshold of 0.8) seem to be satisfactory for most use-cases.
-Decreasing the threshold will result in more clusters being merged.
+    The default settings (match coefficient with a threshold of 0.8 using the single-pass algorithm) seem to be satisfactory for most use-cases Decreasing the threshold will result in more clusters being merged.

 **Seeding method**
     ClusterONE works by growing clusters from initial "seeds", driven